David-CKJ/Cardiovascular-Health/README.md

 # Cardiovascular-Health
 ## About
-SC1015 Mini-Project on Cardiovascular Health
+This is a SC1015 Mini-Project on Cardiovascular Health.
 In this project, we will analyse .
 For a detailed walkthrough, view the source code in the following order:

 1. Data Extraction and Cleaning
 2. Exploratory Data Analysis